-In this article you will learn how to use Power BI Desktop to analyze and visualize data stored in Azure Data Lake Store.
+In this article you will learn how to use Power BI Desktop to analyze and visualize data stored in Azure Data Lake Storage Gen1.

 Before you begin this tutorial, you must have the following:

 - An Azure subscription.
 See Get Azure free trial.

-- Azure Data Lake Store account.
-Follow the instructions at Get started with Azure Data Lake Store using the Azure Portal.
-This article assumes that you have already created a Data Lake Store account, called mybidatalakestore, and uploaded a sample data file (Drivers.txt) to it.
+- A Data Lake Storage Gen1 account.
+Follow the instructions at Get started with Azure Data Lake Storage Gen1 using the Azure portal.
+This article assumes that you have already created a Data Lake Storage Gen1 account, called myadlsg1, and uploaded a sample data file (Drivers.txt) to it.
 This sample file is available for download from Azure Data Lake Git Repository.